DaramLikhitha/Your-Restaurant-Muse/restaurant_recommendation/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - Special thanks to the developers of Streamlit and LangChain for their powerful tools.
 - Thanks to OpenAI for providing the language models that make this project possible.

-## Contact

-For any questions or inquiries, please contact [your email@example.com](mailto:your.email@example.com).